rmoliveirabr/Retirement/backlog.md

 - For a numeric field, when I clear the text field content, it replaces by zero... but when I start typing a number, it should remove the zero, but it keeps it (I can't delete the zero)
 - you can set a numeric field to zero when it loses focus and is empty
 - Show info about some key fields in the profile form (start with aposentadoria).
 Cache this data in the backend, to avoid several calls to AI, with a TTL of 2 months, and in the modal showing the information, have a little "reload" button to make the call again.
+- fix alignment between field title and the 'i' for information